mknyszek/sudice/README.md

 which would run that inner expression three times and take the worst result.

+### Selection

-One final key feature of Sudice is the select expression.
+Another key feature of Sudice is the select expression.
 It is a generalization of a conditional statement which is useful for encoding piecewise probability distributions.
 For example